and1teachera/wedding-site/docs/use_cases.md

 ```
 ---

-### Use Case 9: Handle Downtime
+### **Use Case 9: Handle Downtime**

-**Use Case Description**: Ensure critical functionalities are handled gracefully during system outages.
+**Use Case Description**: Ensure critical functionalities are handled gracefully during system outages without complex queuing mechanisms.

 - **Scope**: Wedding Site
 - **Level**: Subfunction
 - **Primary Actor**: System
 - **Stakeholders and Interests**:
-  - Guests: Need assurances that their actions (e.g., booking) will not be lost during downtime.
+  - **Guests**: Need assurances that their actions (e.g., booking) will not be lost during downtime.
-  - Admins: Want minimal disruption to guest experience and event planning.
+  - **Admins**: Want minimal disruption to guest experience and event planning.
 - **Preconditions**:
   - System outage is detected.
 - **Postconditions**:
-  - Critical actions are queued, and guests are informed of the downtime.
+  - Guests are informed of the downtime, and no actions are accepted during this period.
 - **Main Success Scenario**:
   1. System detects downtime or a critical error.
   2. Guests attempting to perform actions like booking or RSVP are informed of the downtime via an error message.
-  3. Actions such as room booking are queued for processing once the system is restored.
-  4. Guests are provided a contact option to email admins for urgent assistance.
+  3. Guests are provided a contact option to email admins for urgent assistance.
-  5. Admins receive notifications about the downtime and queued actions.
+  4. Admins receive notifications about the downtime.
 - **Extensions (Other Scenarios and Alternatives)**:
   - If the system remains down for an extended period, admins can manually communicate updates to guests.
 - **Special Requirements**:
-  - Queue mechanism to save guest actions during downtime.
-  - Error messages should include clear instructions and contact options.
+  - Clear error messages with instructions and contact options.
 - **Data Variation List**:
   - Action type: Room Booking, RSVP.
 - **Frequency Occurrence**: